Colorado shooting leaves 10 dead in latest mass tragedy - WTMJ

 “He was by all accounts one of the outstanding officers of the Boulder Police Department, and his life was cut too short,” Dougherty said.

-Identities of the other nine victims were not disclosed as police were still notifying their family members.
+The identities of the other nine victims were not disclosed because police said they were still notifying their family members.

-Dougherty said it was too early to speculate on a motive and that the investigation involving local, state and federal agencies would take days.
+Dougherty said it was too early to speculate on a motive and that the investigation involving local, state and federal law enforcement agencies would take days.

 The attack in Boulder, about 25 miles (40 kilometers) northwest of Denver and home to the University of Colorado, stunned a state that has seen several mass shootings, including the 1999 Columbine High School massacre and the 2012 Aurora movie theater shooting.